nens/lizard-docs/source/c_labels.rst

 ============

 .. warning::
-    This section will be extended in the coming days.
+    This section is to be extended.

 .. image:: /images/c_manage_labeltypes.png